meteor/tutorials/content/angular/step02.md

 {{> CodeBox view="angular" step="2.3"}}

-To write Angular templates, we need to name our files with a `.ng.html` suffix.
+To write Angular templates, we need to name our files with the `.ng.html` extension.

 Create a new file named `todos-list.ng.html` and place it on the root folder: